-A lifetime mortgage is a popular type of equity release scheme available to UK retired homeowners who want to access the value tied up in their property without having to sell it.
+A lifetime mortgage is a popular type of equity release scheme available to UK retired homeowners who want to access the value tied up in their property without selling it.

 With a Principality Building Society Lifetime Mortgage, you can borrow against your home’s value while continuing to live in it.